Oil Rises As Russia Cuts Output After Western Price Cap - UrduPoint

 That stoked fears the world's top economy could tip into a prolonged downturn.

-- UK skirts recession - London investors set aside news that the UK economy averted recession in the final three months of the year by registering zero growth after contracting in the prior quarter.
+- UK skirts recession - London investors set aside news that the UK economy averted recession in the final three months of the year by registering zero growth after contracting in the prior quarter, with the FTSE 100 index slipping 0.5 percent after having hit record highs earlier this week.

-Finance minister Jeremy Hunt welcomed the news but warned about sky-high consumer prices that have sparked a cost-of-living crisis.

-"We are not out the woods yet, particularly when it comes to inflation," he added.
+"In reality, the nuances of whether the UK is or isn't in a recession are likely to be lost on the majority of people, many of whom are struggling with their finances on a day-to-day basis," said market analyst Michael Hewson at CMC Markets.

 Bucking the downward stock markets trend, Tokyo rose Friday on a weaker yen, though the currency rallied after the market closed on reports that the Japanese government would nominate Kazuo Ueda to replace Haruhiko Kuroda as head of the country's central bank.